High Tunstall College of Science: Blocks

 A-B-C-D-E).
 Block A was used for cooking, block B was used for maths and science, block C was for citizenship, philosophy, ethics, history, geography and English.
 Block D was for arts and languages and block E was for world affairs.
 Block A was also used for administration.
 Two blocks are almost completely for teaching and another isolated block exists as a combination for the two.
 There is also one temporary block, which is used exclusively for teaching.
 The school also has a 20M x 5M swimming pool, a running track and several fields used mainly for Physical Education lessons.

-The new High Tunstall School (in use since approximately September 2019) is based in one main building made up of three floors.
+The new High Tunstall School (in use since September 2019) is based in one main building made up of three floors.
 The bottom floor is where the dining hall and administration area is (as well as the ARC which caters to students with special needs).
 The classes on the bottom floor teach food tech, D&T and art classes (as well as PE in the gym).
 The second floor has the independent learning hub which is a library for students to use in their free time to complete homework, this hub also teaches children who need extra support in main subjects.
 Classes on the second floor teach maths and English.
 The third floor teaches D&T, computer science, biology, chemistry, physics and psychology.

 Outside of the main build is a small yard with benches and the gate to the main fields, here is the food pod where students can get other types of food.

 D block (and the swimming pool) are still in use.
 D block houses lessons such as geography, CPE, history, music and drama.